-The diagnosis of cervicogenic headache can be made through the patient’s history and examination of the patient.
-Diagnostic imaging such as computed tomography (CT) scan and magnetic resonance imaging (MRI) scan can be used to aid the diagnosis by ruling out other causes pf pain.
+The diagnosis of a cervicogenic headache can be made through the patient’s history and examination of the patient.
+Diagnostic imaging such as computed tomography (CT) scan and magnetic resonance imaging (MRI) scan can be used to aid the diagnosis by ruling out other causes of pain.

-The International Headache Society have a diagnostic criteria for cervicogenic headaches and it is as follows:
+The International Headache Society has a diagnostic criterion for cervicogenic headaches and it is as follows:

 - Grade A: Pain referred from a source in the neck and felt in one or more regions of the head and/or face, fulfilling C and D.